-This is about what ASCII is it’s used.
+Here’s what ASCII is and how it’s used:

 Let’s get started!

 - ASCII vs. Unicode vs. UTF-7 vs. UTF-8 vs. UTF-32 vs. ANSI

 - ASCII to Hex Conversion Table: Complete

 - ASCII to Octal Conversion Table: Complete

 American Standard Code for Information Interchange is a method of character encoding used in electronic communication.